 - It's a 24/7, 365-day-a–year, national hotline dedicated to providing immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster.
 This toll-free, multilingual, and confidential crisis support service is available to all residents in the United States and its territories.
 Stress, anxiety, and other depression-like symptoms are common reactions after a disaster.

-- Post-Irma Resources from National Alliance on Mental Illness (Florida) - 800-950-6264 or crisis text line – text NAIMI to 741-741 to connect with a trained crisis counselor 24-7 for support via chat.
+Crisis text line: text NAIMI to 741-741 to connect with a trained crisis counselor 24-7 for support via chat.

-CMS Emergency Preparedness Rules (taking effect in November 2017): https://www.cms.gov/Medicare/Provider-Enrollment-and-Certification/SurveyCertEmergPrep/Emergency-Prep-Rule.html
+CMS Emergency Preparedness Rules (Updated in February 2019): https://www.cms.gov/Medicare/Provider-Enrollment-and-Certification/SurveyCertEmergPrep/Emergency-Prep-Rule.html

-Centers for Medicare and Medicaid Services guidance related Medicare and Hurricane Irma: https://www.cms.gov/About-CMS/Agency-Information/Emergency/Hurricanes.html
+Centers for Medicare and Medicaid Services Guidance related to Medicare and hurricane preparedness: https://www.cms.gov/About-CMS/Agency-Information/Emergency/Hurricanes.html

-- Agency for Health Care Administration Hurricane Irma updates: http://ahca.myflorida.com/MCHQ/Emergency_Activities/IRMA_2017.shtml
+- Agency for Health Care Administration Hurricane Dorian updates: https://ahca.myflorida.com/MCHQ/Emergency_Activities/DORIAN_2019.shtml

 Residents who sustained losses in declared counties can apply for assistance by registering online at www.DisasterAssistance.gov.
 Residents who suffered damages from the storm may register now, and if their county is later included in the declaration, the application will be processed automatically.

 If you do not have access to the internet, you may register by calling 1-800-621-3362 (FEMA) or 1-800-462-7585 (TTY);

 If you use 711 Relay or Video Relay Service call 1-800-621-3362.